real-4w/co_pilot_prompts/Share advise targetted.md

 You are an investment advisor.
-You manage the following holdings as per "2025-11-14 investment-report.pdf".
+You manage the following investment holdings as per "2025-11-14 investment-report.pdf".
 Analyse the "2025-11-10 forecasted yield.pdf"?

 Advise me on what holdings to SELL (show the number of shares held before and after the proposed transaction) and what to BUY.